-Transport & Logistics providers operate in a highly volatile environment, characterised by ongoing threats to passengers, personnel and assets, including vehicle crashes, hazardous goods storage & transport, cargo & asset theft, terrorism and piracy.
+Transport and logistics providers operate in a highly volatile environment where potential risks are high.
+This can be characterized by ongoing threats to passengers, personnel, and assets, including vehicle crashes, hazardous goods storage, transport, cargo and asset theft, terrorism, and piracy.

 In order to help quantify the scope of these risks, the Willis Towers Watson Risk Index – released in September 2016 – is a global survey of senior sector executives who identified the following areas as being of most concern:

 The increased security threat from cyber and data privacy breaches